wolfSSL/wolfssl/IDE/STM32Cube/README.md

 ### STM32 Cube Pack Usage

 1. Create or open a Cube Project based on your hardware.
+See the sections below for creating a project and finding the example projects.
 2. Under “Software Packs” choose “Select Components”.
 3. Find and check all components for the wolfSSL.wolfSSL packs (wolfSSL / Core, wolfCrypt / Core and wolfCrypt / Test).
 Close
 4. Under the “Software Packs” section click on “wolfSSL.wolfSSL” and configure the parameters.
 5. For Cortex-M recommend “Math Configuration” -> “Single Precision Cortex-M Math” for the fastest option.
-6. In "Project Manager" select the "STM32CubeIDE" toolchain.
-7. Generate Code
+6. Hit the "Generate Code" button
-8. Open the project in STM32CubeIDE
+7. Open the project in STM32CubeIDE
-9. The Benchmark example uses float.
+8. The Benchmark example uses float.
 To enable go to "Project Properties" -> "C/C++ Build" -> "Settings" -> "Tool Settings" -> "MCU Settings" -> Check "Use float with printf".
-10. To enable printf make the `main.c` changes below in the [STM32 Printf](#stm32-printf) section.
+9. To enable printf make the `main.c` changes below in the [STM32 Printf](#stm32-printf) section.

 ### STM32 Cube Pack Examples